 Unlike Pay As You Earn, IBR caps payments at 15 percent of one’s disposable income and forgives the balance after 25 years of payments.
-Those differences could mean a lot, both in monthly payment amount and in the total amount paid over time.
+Those differences could mean a lot, both in the monthly payment amount and in the total amount paid over time.

-For instance, consider a borrower who owes $55,000 at a 3.41 percent interest rate, has an income of about $35,000 per year, and is not married and has no other dependents.
+For instance, consider a borrower who owes $55,000 at a 3.41 percent interest rate, has an income of about $35,000 per year, and is not married, and has no other dependents.

 The smaller payments would probably make a real difference in your budget, but note that you will pay more in total over time than you would under standard repayment.
 The exception would be if you worked in public service, in which case forgiveness would happen after 10 years, with a total of only $20,000 paid during that time.

-So before you speed dial your loan holder, run this calculator to see how Pay As You Earn would affect you.
+So before you speed-dial your loan holder, run this calculator to see how to Pay As You Earn would affect you.
 If your payment amount is more than what you pay now, then you probably won’t be eligible.
 Even if you are, check out the projected forgiveness column in the calculator to see if at your current income you have any chance for balance forgiveness and how much.

-If not, you may be better off paying your current payment amount, especially if you anticipate salary increase over the next few years, to avoid paying all that extra interest.
+If not, you may be better off paying your current payment amount, especially if you anticipate a salary increase over the next few years, to avoid paying all that extra interest.
 Keep in mind that any forgiven amount will be taxed as income.
 Also, remember that if you work in public service, the forgiveness occurs after 10 years of payments.
 In that instance, it’s not taxed.

 3. Didn’t the president mention loan refinancing too?
-He did, but in relation to a bill that Sen. Elizabeth Warren, D-Mass., introduced last month called the Bank on Students Emergency Loan Refinancing Act.
+He did but in relation to a bill that Sen. Elizabeth Warren, D-Mass., introduced last month called the Bank on Students Emergency Loan Refinancing Act.